School Trips at Bristol Museums

 Discover Bristol’s world-class collections, from dinosaurs and gems to magnificent fine art and Egyptian artefacts.
 Whether you’re seeking art, history or science, Bristol Museum & Art Gallery offers a range of one hour, half or full day learning experiences for all ages.

-Take time to study magnificent art, discover the dinosaur that once roamed Bristol, see original Banksy works, find out fascinating facts about rocks and soils, get up close to Egyptian mummies, handle objects from the ancient Greeks and emerge yourself in natural history.
+Take time to study artworks from the Renaissance to the present, discover the dinosaur that once roamed Bristol, see original Banksy works, find out fascinating facts about rocks and soils, get up close to Egyptian mummies, handle objects from the ancient Greeks and immerse yourself in natural history.
 Bristol Museum & Art Gallery is home to world class collections housed in spectacular architecture, just waiting for you to explore!

 For some children, just stepping inside the magnificent building provides the wow-factor.
-Little faces light up and the expressions say it all.
+Little faces light up and their expressions say it all.
 Come and see us!
 Address: Queens Road, Bristol BS8 1RL

 Learn about Bristol’s place in the world at this vibrant Harbourside museum, from Banksy and Aardman to Fry’s Chocolate and Concorde.
-Unwrap stories of Bristol’s past with a range of interactive local history sessions, including; the city’s connections to the transatlantic slave trade, its maritime heritage and world famous chocolate making.
-Find out about Bristol at War and discover some of the brilliant people who have helped to shape the city, including Brunel and Cabot.
+Unwrap stories of Bristol’s past with a range of interactive local history sessions, including; the city’s connections to the transatlantic traffic in enslaved Africans, its maritime heritage and world famous chocolate making.
+Find out about Bristol at War and discover some of the brilliant people who have helped to shape the city.

 Address: Princes Wharf, Wapping Road, Bristol BS1 4RN